riccox/meilisearch-ui/README.md

 #### An open-source, pretty, simple and fast meilisearch admin dashboard UI for managing your meilisearch instances

-> [IMPORTANT] The main branch may be unstable or unavailable during development.
+> [!IMPORTANT]
->
+> The main branch may be unstable or unavailable during development.
 > Please use release instead of main branch to obtain a stable version app

 ## Features